 Growth slow compared with most bacteria

 The obligate intracellular parasitism of Rickettsiae has several interesting features.
-Failure to survive ...
+Failure to survive outside ...